brian6870/Aura-pro-plus/readme.md

 # Aura - Carbon Footprint Tracker

-Aura is a web application that helps users analyze the environmental impact of everyday products by scanning ingredient lists, leveraging AI-powered analysis, and tracking sustainability progress.
-Make eco-friendly choices and join a community of conscious consumers!
+Aura is a web application that helps users control  land degradation on the consumer  level  by analysing the environmental impact of everyday products by scanning ingredient lists, leveraging AI-powered analysis, and tracking sustainability progress.
+Make eco-friendly choices and join a community of conscious consumers! access it here https://aura-pro-plus.onrender.com

 ## Features